Using a Keg as a CO2 Source for Portable Serving!

 But Does It Work?

 This keg was pressurized to serving pressure of 10 PSI prior to starting this test.
 It produced a good flow rate for most of the test.
 A 2.5 Liter growler reliably served about half this 5 gallon keg.
-A 2.5 or 3 gallon keg can reliably serve an entire 5 gallon keg.
+A 2.5 or 3 gallon keg can easily and reliably serve an entire 5 gallon keg well below typical psi limits.

 CO2 Vessel Ideas: